beckswu/beckswu.github.io/_posts/2018-10-12-deep-learning-rnn-note.markdown

 where  $$ \theta_t^{T} $$  parameter vector theta for each possible target word, $$ e_c $$ for embedding vector.

-- so for every positive example, having k negative example to train the logistic regression model
+- For every positive example, having k negative example to train the logistic regression model
 - <span style="background-color:#FFFF00">Turn into 10000 binary classification problem(每一个problem 对应一个 $$ \theta_t $$ ) instead of 10000 way softmax</span> which is expensive to compute (given orange, predict 10000 all vocabulary).On every iteration, only train k+1 example(1 positive example, k randomly negative example)
 - Select samples: If you choose words 根据its empirical frequence 可能有很多词 如 the, of, and;  or sample uniformly random based on vocab size $$\frac{1}{\mid V \mid}$$.
 It is also non-representative of the distribution of English word  <span style="background-color:#FFFF00">use $$ P(W_i) =  \frac{ f \left(w_i \right)^{3/4} }{ \sum_{j=1}^{10,000} { f\left(w_i \right)^{3/4}  } } $$ 这个分布选取</span>, $$f \left(w_i \right)$$ is frequency of each word in English text
-- Or can use someone else pre-trained embedding vectors as starting point
+- Or can use pre-trained embedding vectors as starting point

 ![](/img/post/Deep_Learning-Sequence_Model_note/week2pic6.png)